olgarion/assignments/Assigment_6_Block_Chain/README.md

 ## c) In your own words, how does anonymity work in TOR? (e.g. how does it use: public keys, encryption, what algorithms?)

 As I described above there are several layers of encryption happens.
-The first relay knows where is the message comes from but doesn't know the final destination, the middle relay knows the entry node location and the destination to the exit node, and as the results the exit node knows final destination and the middle node location.
-As the reslt when request reach the final web site, it gets information about exit node location only, and not seen where the original request came from, As the result none of the participants know full end to end route.
+The first relay knows where is the message comes from but doesn't know the final destination, the middle relay knows the entry node location and the destination to the exit node, and as the result the exit node knows final destination and the middle node location.
+As the result when request reach the final web site, it gets information about exit node location only, and not seen where the original request came from, As the result none of the participants know full end to end route.
 More users are using Tor is better anonimity of the browser.

 Tor does this by creating “an overlay network in which each node maintains a Transport Layer Security (TLS) connection to every other node.” (https://medium.com/systems-and-network-security/understanding-the-tor-network-b9bf5ffca226)